An original version of this article was published on March 5, 2018.

 In 1999, the first reported death caused by a vector’s side effects brought to a halt a huge surge of approved gene therapy-related trials.
 It took scientists more than 10 years to unravel the incident and clinical trial to resume.

 Finally, in 2012 the Europe Medicines Agency (EMA) approved its first gene therapy, “Glybera,” a treatment for severe or multiple pancreatitis attacks.
 From there, progress grew steadily from 2013-2015, where clinical trials reached from phase 2 to phase 3, inching closer to the last stage before the FDA in this country can give approval.
-And, in 2017, Spark Therapeutics broke through.
+And, in 2017, Spark Therapeutics broke through with the first ever FDA-approved gene therapy in the U.S. for the treatment of an inherited genetic disease (Luxturna).

 Q: What types of diseases are gene therapies being evaluated as a potential treatment for?